PCRuniversum/PCRedux/paper/paper.md

 statistical analysis with a focus on amplification curve data.
 The data sets originate form qPCRs, which were created and rated by human experts.
 Amplification curves have characteristics, which can be used for the classification.
-Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 features.
+Analysis on the curve data such as change-point analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data and yield more than 30 features.
 This can be used for the creation of models that predict a class (e.g., positive, ambiguous,